gillescastel/instant-reference/README.md

 So this simply adds a link to ArXiv with url `phd://download-arxiv/download?title=Title&authors=&Authors&download=pdfUrl`.
 When you click on it the custom protocol handler takes over and downloads the file.

-Finally, change download location by editing `config.js` and changing the value of `papersDirectory`.
+Change download location by editing `config.js` and changing the value of `papersDirectory`.

 If you get errors using Firefox, try this.
 Go to `about:config` and add the following settings: